🇬🇩Grenada

 Near the entrance at River Antoine Estate, Grenada/SBPR

-Over the years, as the trucks that came calling at the distillery grew larger and wider, the corner of the building was slowly whittled away.
-It’s still a fairly tight squeeze for larger vehicles, but better to improvise than tear down the whole building, right?
+Over the years, trucks that came calling at the distillery grew larger and wider.
+To accommodate them, the corner of the building was slowly whittled away.
+It’s still a fairly tight squeeze for larger vehicles, but better to improvise than tear down, right?

 All in all, I really enjoyed visiting River Antoine in its quiet state.
-It was definitely more museum than distillery that day, but the tasting at the end made it clear that the good times are still flowing here just as they always have for more than two centuries…
+It was definitely more museum than distillery that day.
+The tasting at the end, though, made it clear that the good times are still flowing here.
+Just as they always have for more than two centuries…

 Last updated by Steve Bennett on .